Beautiful kitchen colour schemes to give your cooking space a fresh new look

 Navy kitchen ideas have had a major moment in recent years, but we don't think they're going anywhere.
 A dark blue is a clever way of adding colour to your home and making a statement, without it feeling like a daunting endeavour.

 White worktops and pops of pink will add ample light to the look if you're concerned about it feeling too closed in.
-But there's really no need for worry, navy kitchens look especially great in small kitchen ideas for a cosy and inviting aesthetic.
+But there's really no need to worry, navy kitchens look especially great in small kitchen ideas for a cosy and inviting aesthetic.

 7. Embrace pastel shades

-All to often, pastel colours are limited to bathrooms and bedrooms.
+All too often, pastel colours are limited to bathrooms and bedrooms.
 Turn this on its head by taking it on as one of your kitchen colour ideas.
 Pink kitchen ideas work especially well with bronzes and brass, so you can add a lot of warmth with your hardware.
-To prevent the look from being too sickly sweet, choose a grey-toned pink.
-This will have a more grown-up feel.

 8. Opt for a monochrome scheme